 I’m writing in the lesfic romance genre because I believe that we need stories with happy endings like never before.
 Romance writing today is expansive–it’s often complex and nuanced and increasingly reflective of it’s diverse readership.
 Even though you know that love will triumph in the end, romances don’t preclude learning about interesting and sometimes troubling things, contemplating philosophical ideas, and expanding your horizons.

 I’m a Western native currently residing in the Deep South where I teach art history and environmental studies at a liberal arts university.
 Deeply connected to the natural world, I spend as much time as I can observing, thinking, and daydreaming while walking with my canine companion in the fields and along the creeks near my home.
-I’m inspired by good conversation, art, music, and coffee.
-The latter I am keeping fresh, hot, and near at hand while I work on a full-length paranormal romance.
+I’m inspired by good conversation, nature, art, music, and coffee.